 Nanostructured TiO2 has a larger surface area, improving its photocatalytic efficiency.
 When exposed to UV light, TiO2 generates electron-hole pairs, which can react with water molecules or organic contaminants.
 This leads to the creation of reactive oxygen species (ROS), like hydroxyl radicals.
 These ROS can decompose organic compounds in water (2-5).
 PVA serves as a stable support for TiO2 nanoparticles, preventing aggregation and ensuring uniform dispersion.
-It also provides mechanical strength and flexibility to the composite material, making it durable and suitable for practical use (6) .
-Furthermore, PVA enhances the absorption of visible light, expanding the photocatalytic activity of TiO2 to the visible region of the spectrum (7,8) .
-In summary, the combination of nanostructured TiO2 and PVA in a composite material offers improved photocatalytic properties(9), enabling the degradation for water purification (10).
+It also provides mechanical strength and flexibility to the composite material, making it durable and suitable for practical use (6).
+Furthermore, PVA enhances the absorption of visible light, expanding the photocatalytic activity of TiO_2 to the visible region of the spectrum (7.8).
+In summary, the combination of nanostructured TiO2 and PVA in a composite material offers improved photocatalytic properties(9), enabling the degradation of organic pollutants and the inactivation of microorganisms in water, making it a promising solution for water purification (10).
 However, these nanoparticles constitute a threat to the environment because they are often only used once to treat wastewater and disposed into bodies of water, from where they are challenging to recover.
 The nanoparticles can be incorporated into or supported by a polymeric matrix, like electrospun fibers, to reduce this risk (11).
 Immobilizing the nanoparticles on these supports enables the catalysts to be reused, extending their useful lives.